sam24242424/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Welcome!
     text: >+
-      National laminator Group carries a legacy of more than six decades.
+      #### National laminator carries a legacy of more than six decades.
-      Established in 1999, Pratibha Printing Press is a 3rd generation business house and has evolved into one of the finest Print Solutions Company, based in Lucknow.
+      Established in 1999, National laminator is a 2nd generation business house and has evolved into one of the finest Print Solutions Company, based in Lucknow.
+At National laminator, we transform ideas into tangible products that make a lasting impression.
+Specializing in cutting-edge packaging solutions and premium printing services, we cater to businesses of all sizes looking to elevate their brand presence.
+Our commitment to quality, innovation, and sustainability ensures that every project we undertake meets the highest standards

       We have over the decades undergone a complete transformation in the way we do business.
 Quality, Efficiency, Customer Delight, Competitive Costing and Professionalism are the Value System on which we work.
-Our client is at the centre of it all.
+Our client is at the center of it all.
 So, apart from keeping in sync with state-of-the-art printing technologies, we handhold our clients from conceptualization to delivery.
 Customer care and satisfaction is our top priority, and we ensure that all needs are taken care of.
 We believe in providing a complete solution to our customers .
 We have a fully integrated set up with an inhouse designing unit, Pre Press Unit, Printing Unit and Post Press Unit.
-All of this is under one roof.Quality excellence is what drives us and have been continually investing in the latest technologies.
-The ISO 9001:2008 certified press is equipped with the latest 4 colour Adast CPC and Heidelberg automatic presses, along with Single and Double colour machines.
+All of this is under one roof.
+Quality excellence is what drives us and have been continually investing in the latest technologies.
+The ISO 9001:2008 certified press is equipped with the latest Heidelberg automatic presses, along with Single and Double color machines.

     actions:
       - label: See Tutorials